SeiynJie/Complete-WebDev-Cheatsheet/README.md

 - Deployment

 ## How to participate:
 Just start your comment with whatever part it is from and the tip you wanna give.
-After reviewing, I will add it to the github page.
+After reviewing, I will add it to the GitHub page.

 Example:
 ```